-Today (June 25) marks nine years to the day since Michael Jackson's untimely death.
-Passing away just weeks shy of his This Is It residency at London' O2 Arena, Michael's music has continued to captivate fans old and new, and is as relevant now as it always has been.
+Today (August 29) marks Michael Jackson's 60th birthday.
+Passing away over nine years ago just weeks shy of his This Is It residency at London's O2 Arena, Michael's music has continued to captivate fans old and new, and is as relevant now as it always has been.

 The King of Pop's name is currently attached to West End and Broadway productions and Las Vegas Cirque du Soleil spectacles while his latest posthumous studio record Xscape in 2014 – masterfully produced by Epic Records' chairman L.A.
 Reid – gave him a 10th UK Number 1 album.

 With a career as long and as public as Michael's you might think there was nothing left to discover about the King of Pop, but fear not, we've got some surprising – and some not so surprising but still pretty interesting tbh – facts for you.

 Michael notched up 29 UK Top 5 singles as a solo artist

 29 Top 5 singles?!
 No biggie for the KoP.
 Michael's Top 5 success spans from 1974's Got To Be There all the way through to 2018's Don't Matter To Me, 44 years of incredible singles.
 Here's Michael's Top 5 list in full: *deep breath*